Judges in two states reject Trump campaign lawsuits as the president continues to press unsubstantiated claims of fraud

-In Georgia, a local judge in Chatham County, home of Savannah, denied the Trump campaign’s effort to toss ballots that a Republican poll watcher claimed may have arrived after the 7 p.m. deadline on Election Day.
-In court, the poll watcher offered no evidence that the ballots had arrived late, while county election officials testified that they had arrived on time.
+In Georgia, a local judge in Chatham County, home of Savannah, denied the Trump campaign’s effort to disqualify ballots that a Republican poll watcher claimed may have arrived after the 7 p.m. deadline on Election Day.
+In court, the poll watcher offered no evidence that the ballots had arrived late, and county election officials testified that they had arrived on time.

 And in Michigan, a Court of Claims judge said she would deny the campaign’s request for an emergency halt to the counting of votes in the state.
-She noted that the request made little sense, given that the counting has essentially finished in the state, with former vice president Joe Biden ahead by about 150,000 votes.
-He has already been declared the winner of the state by national news organizations.
-Michigan Attorney General Jocelyn Benson’s office described Trump’s request as “attempt to unring a bell.”
+She noted that the request made little sense, given that the counting has essentially been finished in the state, with former vice president Joe Biden ahead by about 150,000 votes.
+He has been declared the winner of the state by national news organizations.
+Michigan Secretary of State Jocelyn Benson’s office described Trump’s request as an “attempt to unring a bell.”

-Meanwhile, the Trump campaign announced their intent to file yet another lawsuit in different state.
+Meanwhile, the Trump campaign announced its intent to file a lawsuit in a different state.
 At a chaotic news conference in Nevada, campaign officials said that they plan to file a suit in federal court to stop the counting of what they called “improper votes.”

 The threatened legal action was part of a barrage of lawsuits that the president’s campaign has filed since Election Day, seeking to slow the vote count as Biden’s totals steadily increase.
-So far, they have threatened legal challenges or recount demands in five states — Pennsylvania, Wisconsin, Georgia, Michigan and Nevada.
-The latter two were rejected by judges Thursday.
+So far, they have threatened legal challenges or demanded recounts in five states — Pennsylvania, Wisconsin, Georgia, Michigan and Nevada.
+Their petitions in Michigan and Nevada were rejected by judges Thursday.

 Trump campaign mounts challenges in four states as narrow margins raise stakes for battles over which ballots will count

-In a call with reporters, Biden campaign attorney Bob Bauer accused Trump’s campaign of engaging in a series of “meritless” lawsuits meant to misinform the public and disrupt the vote count.
+In a call with reporters, Biden campaign attorney Bob Bauer accused Trump’s campaign of filing “meritless” lawsuits meant to misinform the public and disrupt the vote count.

 “This is part of a broader misinformation campaign that involves some political theater,” he said, saying the Trump camp has provided no evidence of wrongdoing.